alexis-menendez/HowNotToDieDemo/README.md

 ## Installation

-To run the app locally:
+This app is deployed on Render and can be [accessed here.](https://hownottodie.onrender.com/) To run the app locally:

 1. Ensure you have the following installed:
    - [Express.js](https://expressjs.com/)